This post may contain affiliate links, which means I'll receive a small commission if you order through my links, at no additional cost to you.

-Welcome to the BAKER PROJECT kitchen tour.
-This is our personal home that we started updating back in June 2015.
-I took off work this past summer to focus on the house and I had a lot of fun.
-Over the next few months I will release tours of other parts of the project so make sure you’re a subscriber if you’d like them to hit your inbox first.
+Welcome to the kitchen transformation!
+I started updating back in June of 2015, however I took off work this past summer to focus on the house and I had a lot of fun.
+Over the next few months I will release tours of other house project, so make sure you're a subscriber if you'd like them to hit your inbox first.

 OK – lets move on.
-I named this the Baker project because this home was built by a family with the last name Baker back in the 1980’s.
+This house was built by a family back in the 1980's.
 They must have loved entertain because it has a VERY open floor plan.
 What I love the most is there is not one house like it in the neighborhood.

 I'm not sure of which product Benae used, so I can't help you with that one.
 But I think it's a ‘paint stain' and will present you with the same results and save you a ton of cash.

-The custom window valance was done by my sewing room over at ELAINE THOMAS INTERIORS, where we specialize in custom window coverings, bedding, long shower curtains and pillows.
+Our hammered tray + reed diffuser air fragrance is from Pier1.com.
+The custom window valance was done by my drapery design firm Elaine Thomas Interiors, where we specialize in custom window coverings, bedding, long shower curtains, and pillows.

-The custom island was built by Freddie Carr over at CAMP CREEK FURNISHINGS.
-We saw Mr. Carr post his work in a local Facebook group and we instantly knew he was the one to build it for us.
-The paint color on the base is by BEHR and it’s called Weathered Moss (N380-3U).
-He delivered it himself, driving over 2 hours to get it to us; such great service!
+The custom island was built by Freddie Carr over at Camp Creek Furnishings.
+I saw Mr. Carr post his work in a local Facebook group and instantly knew he was the one to build it.
+The paint color on the base is by BEHR and it's called Weathered Moss (N380-3U).
+He delivered it himself, driving over 2 hours to get it to the house; such great service!